MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Parametric Modeling of Mining Robots

 \subsection{Mining Robot Description Format}

 The tuple \( \mathcal{R} = ( \mathcal{L}, \mathcal{J}, \mathcal{A} ) \) specifies the kinematics content we require.
 We therefore design a simple, human- and machine-readable format—\emph{Mining Robot Description Format (MRDF)}—that records links, joints, and actuators as first-class entities and serves as the primary input to the MineRobot framework.
-A comparison with existing robot description formats is provided later in Sec.~\ref{sec:comparison-expressiveness}.
-Unlike URDF/SDF, MRDF explicitly models actuators because our solvers are actuator-centric (Sec.~\ref{sec:solver}).
-We adopt JSON (rather than XML) for concise structure and compatibility with modern web stacks \cite{mcnutt2022no}.
-Fig.~\ref{fig:mrdf} lists representative snippets for a link (Fig.~\ref{fig:mrdf}(a)), a joint (Fig.~\ref{fig:mrdf}(b)), an actuator (Fig.~\ref{fig:mrdf}(c)), and the overall file layout (Fig.~\ref{fig:mrdf}(d)).
+A comparison with existing robot description formats is provided later in Section~\ref{sec:comparison-expressiveness}.
+Unlike general-purpose formats such as URDF and SDF, MRDF explicitly models actuators because our solvers are actuator centered (Section~\ref{sec:solver}).
+We serialize MRDF using JavaScript Object Notation (JSON) because of its concise syntax and straightforward implementation.
+Figure~\ref{fig:mrdf} lists representative MRDF pseudocode snippets for a link (Figure~\ref{fig:mrdf}a), a joint (Figure~\ref{fig:mrdf}b), an actuator (Figure~\ref{fig:mrdf}c), and the overall file layout (Figure~\ref{fig:mrdf}d).
+The snippets are simplified and annotated for readability rather than provided as complete valid JSON files.
+Detailed MRDF conventions are given in Appendix~\ref{appendix:mrdf-schema}.

-A link entry stores three attributes: \emph{name}, \emph{transformation} (translation and orientation), and \emph{visual}.
-The orientation uses RPY angles~\cite{sciavicco2012modelling}.
-The visual contains an \emph{offset} (also given by translation and orientation) and a \emph{geometry} specification.
-As in Fig.~\ref{fig:mrdf}(a), geometry can be a parameterized primitive (box, cylinder, capsule, etc.) or a reference to an external asset (e.g., OBJ, glTF).
-These fields map directly to the link tuple \(L_i=(i,\mathbf{T},V)\).
-A joint entry includes \emph{name}, \emph{parent/child link names}, \emph{type} (\(P/R/F\)), \emph{origin transformation} (translation and orientation), and \emph{axis} for \(P/R\).
+A link entry stores the link name, origin transformation, and optional visual information.
+The orientation is represented by roll--pitch--yaw (RPY) angles~\cite{sciavicco2012modelling}.
+The visual field may specify primitive geometry and material parameters or refer to an external model asset such as OBJ or glTF.
+These fields map to the link tuple \(L_i=(i,\mathbf{T},V)\).
+A joint entry stores the joint name, parent/child link names, joint type (\(P/R/F\)), origin transformation, and motion axis for \(P/R\) joints.
 These data correspond to \(J_i=(i,p,c,\tau,\mathbf{a},\mathbf{T}^o)\).
 During parsing, fixed joints (\(F\)) enable merging adjacent links before downstream processing.
-An actuator entry records \emph{name}, \emph{tube/rod link names} and their \emph{parent link names}, the length \emph{bounds} \([\ell_i,u_i]\), and the set of \emph{redundant} actuator IDs.
-This mirrors \(A_i=(i,\mathtt{t},\mathtt{r},b,Rd)\) with \(\mathtt{t}=(t,p_t)\), \(\mathtt{r}=(r,p_r)\).
-The bounds constrain the telescopic length \(l_i\) defined in world coordinates between the tube/rod mounting joint origins.
+An actuator entry records actuator identity, tube/rod-side mounting information, admissible stroke bounds \([\ell_i,u_i]\), and redundant-actuator relations.
+This mirrors \(A_i=(i,\mathtt{t},\mathtt{r},b,Rd)\), where \(b\) stores the actuator length bounds and \(Rd\) stores redundancy information.
+The bounds constrain the telescopic length \(l_i\), defined in world coordinates as the distance between the tube/rod mounting joint origins.